NVIDIA-Merlin/HugeCTR/README.md

 + `data_folder`: Directory where the generated dataset is stored.
 + `vocabulary_size`: Total vocabulary size of your target dataset, which cannot be exceed `max_vocabulary_size_per_gpu` **x** the number of active GPUs.
 + `max_nnz`: You can use this parameter to simulate one-/multi-hot encodings.
 If you just want to use the one-hot encoding, set this parameter to 1.
 Otherwise, [1, max_nnz] values will be generated for each slot. **Note** that `max_nnz * slot_num` must be less than `max_feature_num_per_sample` in the data layer of the used JSON config file.
-+ `num_files`: Number of data file will be generated (optional)
++ `--files`: Number of data file will be generated (optional).
+The default value is `128`.
-+ `num_samples_per_file`: Number of samples per file (optional)
++ `--samples`: Number of samples per file (optional).
+The default value is `40960`.
 + `--long-tail`: If you want to generate data with power-law distribution for categorical features, you can use this option.
 There are three option values to be chosen from, i.e., `long`, `medium` and `short`, which characterize the properties of the tail.
+The scaling exponent will be 1, 3, and 5 correspondingly.

 ## File Format ##
 In total, there are three types of files used in HugeCTR training: a configuration file, model file and dataset.